What to Do if You're a Victim of a Bank Data Breach

-Now banking is done mostly digitally, and good hackers can steal hundreds of thousands (and sometimes millions) of records at once.
-And this can happen not only with banks but with other financial institutions as well.
+Since most banking is now done digitally, hackers can steal hundreds of thousands (and sometimes millions) of records at once, resulting in a data breach.
+This can happen not only with banks, but with other financial institutions as well.

 Heartland Payment Systems

 This payment processor is responsible for the processing of over millions of transactions a day and serves over 400,000 different business locations in the United States.
 In 2008, over 130 million people who had payments processed by Heartland had their data hacked.
 This hack cost the company approximately $147.6 million to fix.

 In 1984, 90 million people had their credit histories posted to an electronic bulletin board where others could access it.
 It’s one of the first cases of mass data hacking in a financial institution.